 No sales tax is required on mobile homes if it was purchased between individuals.
 The title fee is $15.00.

-Any new mobile home must, upon its purchase, be initially registered and titled.
-If the mobile home or manufactured home is sold by a dealer, the dealer must deliver to the county treasurer the manufacturer’s statement of origin, the manufacturer’s certificate of origin or the title for the mobile home, together with the required fees and completed forms necessary to accomplish the initial registration within 45 days of the sale.
-The purchaser shall register and title the mobile home within 45 days.
+Any new mobile/manufactured home must, upon its purchase, be initially registered and titled.
+If the mobile/manufactured home is sold by a dealer, the dealer must deliver to the county treasurer the manufacturer’s statement of origin, the manufacturer’s certificate of origin or the title for the home, together with the required fees and completed forms necessary to accomplish the initial registration within 45 days of the sale.

 A mobile home, when occupied, requires a certificate of title.